ErikFrits/EF-Tools/README.md

 #### 💠 Installation 💠
 1) Find `extensions.json` file that is normally saved in the path below by default:
-`%appdata%\pyRevit-Master\extensions\extensions.json`
+`%appdata%\pyRevit-Master\extensions`
 2) Open `extension.json` file in `pyRevit-Master\extensions\`.
 Once you open this .json file you will see a dictionary of other extensions.
 We will need to manually add information about EF-Tools here
 3) Open [`extension.json`](https://github.com/ErikFrits/EF-Tools/blob/main/extension.json) file in my repo.
 4) Add the content of my file to the `%appdata%\pyRevit-Master\extensions\extensions.json` so it matches the other extensions listed in there.
-5) Restart your Revit.
-Once you open pyRevit -> Extensions you should be able to see EF-Tools displayed there.
-Just click on install and you should have your new favourite tools installed.
+Or just replace the file's content with [`extension.json`](https://github.com/ErikFrits/EF-Tools/blob/main/installation/extension.json)

 Contact me if you need help installing it.